janmacek/3D-pathfinding/README.md

 ## About

-This project implements pathfinding algorithm for pseudo-3D ( 3D space is preprocessed to 2D space ) state space.
+This project implements pathfinding algorithm for pseudo-3D space ( 3D space is preprocessed to 2D space ).

 ## Example